Home

 AND MERMAID STATUES

-Mermaid statues are more common but here I have some from uncommon places.
+Mermaid statues are more common but here I have some from unusual places.
 There's a real beauty from Mazatlan, Mexico, a sad-looking one from Lithuania, a Vegas hotel and a theme park in Singapore.

 The mermaid was used in medieval church architecture to symbolize temptation and lust.
 A mermaid shown with a comb and mirror symbolizes vanity.
 Merfolk generally symbolize eloquence of speech.